3 Keys to Creating Better Fantasy Maps

-Map-making can feel pretty overwhelming when you first begin.
-From learning to draw, to understanding world-building and the nuances of geography, there is a lot to potentially take in.
+Creating a map can feel overwhelming when you first begin.
+From learning to draw, to understanding worldbuilding and the nuances of geography, there is a lot to potentially take in.
 But what fundamentally makes one map good and another not?
-I believe that it comes down to three primary things, and if you keep these in mind you can feel confident that you’ll be able to consistently create good, if not great fantasy maps for your stories.
+I believe it comes down to three primary things.
+If you keep these principles in mind, you can feel confident that you’ll consistently create good, if not great, fantasy maps for your stories.

 1: Helpful for Navigation

-At its most basic level, the purpose of a map is to help a person get from point A to point B. A map serves to orient a reader in the world so they can understand the relationship between locations.
-A fantasy map is no different and perhaps is even more essential because you are introducing someone to a world where they have no prior knowledge.
+At its most basic level, the purpose of a map is to help a person get from point A to point B. Maps orient the viewer within a world and helps them understand the relationship between locations.
+In fantasy, especially, this becomes even more important because you are introducing readers to a place they have never seen before.

 2: Believable